brianhigh/research-computing/Databases_Script.md

 Due to their simple nature, they lack a number of features found in more capable database systems.
 For example, they lack indexing, which means that searching a large flat file could require considerably more time than a relational database.
 They also lack concurrent write access, since they aren't server based.
 Finally, updates can be extremely slow, as they require rewriting the entire file to disk after making a change.

-All these limitations side, there are some benefits.
+All these limitations aside, there are some benefits.
 Flat files can be very lightweight in resource usage, atleast when they are small in size.
 For databases using CSV or similar formats, you can even edit the database using a basic text editor.

 That said, it's generally best to not go with a flat file database for storage.
 If at some point you find that your needs change, converting to a more capable format, could become a rather daunting task.